Engin-Boot/capture-behavior-of-a-visit-counter-chandangowda7/needs-director.md

 Scenario: Compute parking slots to reserve for visiting specialists.
   Given:hospital staff attendance system data.
   When:specialists visit.
-  Then:increse the counter and compute parking slots.
+  Then:increse the count and compute parking slots.